SamAlex001/tickify-pub/README.md

 Tickify is a modern, accessible, and productivity-focused task management app built with React, Vite, and Tailwind CSS.
 Organize your life, one task at a time!

-> Empower yourself and others to achieve more—Tickify makes task management simple, effective, and inspiring for everyone!
+> Empower yourself to achieve more—Tickify makes task management simple, effective, and inspiring for everyone!

 ## Features